-On March 14, 2019, we filed a complaint against Great Value Storage, LLC ("GVS"), World Class Capital Group, LLC ("World Class"), and Natin Paul, which we refer to collectively as the GVS Defendants, in the District Court for Harris County, Texas.
+On March 14, 2019, the Company filed a complaint against Great Value Storage, LLC ("GVS"), World Class Capital Group, LLC ("World Class"), and Natin Paul, which we refer to collectively as the GVS Defendants, in the District Court for Harris County, Texas.
 GVS is one of the Company's portfolio companies.
 The complaint alleges that the GVS defendants are in breach of certain contractual obligations under a Note Purchase Agreement entered into between the parties on July 31, 2012, as amended (the "Note Purchase Agreement"), including failure to make payments owed to the Company under the Note Purchase Agreement.
 The Company seeks (i) actual damages, (ii) special, statutory, or exemplary damages, (iii) pre-judgment interest, (iv) post-judgment interest, (v) court costs, (vi) reasonable attorneys' fees, and (vii) all other relief to which the Company may be entitled to under law or equity.
 On April 15, 2019, the GVS Defendants filed an Answer with Request for Disclosure.
 On January 22, 2021 the Harris County District Court granted the Company's Motion for Partial Summary Judgment on its breach of contract claim against GVS and World Class.
 On March 4, 2021, the Final Judgment Order was entered awarding damages to the Company in the amount of \$9,910,601.
-On March 9, 2021, the Harris County District Court granted the Company's Motion to Sever Remaining Claims.
-These remaining claims are pending in the Harris County District Court.
-The Company has not received financial statements from GVS since August 2018.
-Because of the inherent uncertainty of litigation, the fair market value of our investment in GVS may be materially lower than the value included in our financial statements.
+On March 9, 2021, the Harris County District Court granted the Company has responded to that appeal.
+The Appeal is pending in the Harris County District Court.
+The GVS Defendants filed an appeal of the Partial Summary Judgment and the Company has responded to that appeal.
+The Appeal is pending in the appellate court.
+On June 30, 2021, the Company filed a Motion for Post-Judgment Receivership to appoint a receiver to the court to collect the judgment on our behalf.
+On September 8, 2021, the court granted the appeilate court granted the appenint of a receiver has been reinstated.